ArkEcosystemArchive/docs-legacy/docs/guidebook/core/cli.md

 ### snapshot:rollback

-Rollback the database to a specific height
+Roll back the database to a specific height or by a specified number of blocks

 #### Usage